fabiojesus/vigil-server/src/Data/README.md

 #### Examinee
 * name - the examinee's name
 * identification - the examinee's identification (civil identification number)
-* active - whether the examinee's record is active or not
+* isDeleted - whether the examinee's record is deleted or not
 * records - a set of year records
   * year - the record's year
   * course - the student's course
   * studentNumber - the examinee's student number
-  * active - whether the record is active or not
+  * isDeleted - whether the record is deleted or not
   * tests - a set of test records
     * testId - the test's id
-    * active - wheter the test's record is active or not
+    * isDeleted - wheter the test's record is deleted or not
 #### Examiner
 * name - the examiner's name
 * identification - the examiner's identification (civil identification number)
-* active - whether the examiner's record is active or not
+* isDeleted - whether the examiner's record is deleted or not
 * records - a set of year records
   * year - the record's year
-  * active - whether the record is active or not
+  * isDeleted - whether the record is deleted or not
   * tests - a set of test records
     * testId - the test's id
-    * active - wheter the test's record is active or not
+    * isDeleted - wheter the test's record is deleted or not
 #### Room
 * name - the room's name
 * seats - the ammount of seats in a room
-* active - whether the room's reord is active or not
+* isDeleted - whether the room's reord is deleted or not
 * records - a set of year records
   * year - the record's year
-  * active - whether the record is active or not
+  * isDeleted - whether the record is deleted or not
   * tests - a set of test records
     * testId - the test's id
-    * active - wheter the test's record is active or not
+    * isDeleted - wheter the test's record is deleted or not
 #### Subject
 * name - the subjects's name
 * field - the subject's field
-* active - whether the room's reord is active or not
+* isDeleted - whether the room's reord is deleted or not
 * records - a set of year records
   * year - the record's year
-  * active - whether the record is active or not
+  * isDeleted - whether the record is deleted or not
   * tests - a set of test records
     * testId - the test's id
-    * active - wheter the test's record is active or not
+    * isDeleted - wheter the test's record is deleted or not
 #### Test
 * year - the year when the test is being taken
 * confirmationDate - the confirmation date limit